What’s in This Article

 - Review the booking confirmation for included guests.

-- Match the room to your guest demographics and needs.
+- Match the room to your group’s size and needs.

-When you understand PAX, you make clearer choices, protect your freedom to travel well, and help hotel staff prepare the right space for you.
+When you understand PAX, you make clearer choices and help hotel staff prepare the right space for you.

 Rate Per PAX

-You’ll often see it on hotel invoices, package offers, and booking platforms when providers list pricing per guest instead of per room.
-This lets you judge group travel costs fast and spot which deal fits your needs.
+You’ll often see a rate per PAX on hotel invoices, package offers, and booking platforms when providers list pricing per guest instead of per room.
+This lets you judge group travel costs quickly and spot which deal fits your needs.

 How PAX Affects Price and Capacity